kulkarnichetan/C-Project/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-The advantages of implementing this voting system in C language are numerous, particularly when considering the characteristics and strengths of C. Here are some key advantages:-
+The advantages of implementing this voting system in C language :-

 1.C is known for its high performance and efficiency.
 It provides low-level access to memory and system resources, enabling developers to write highly optimized code.